Providing a Safe Haven for Clients

 The Angels Garden team has been wanting to upgrade their website’s look and feel for a while now.

-I’m working directly with the Founder and Owners to understand their goals and how they envision this website scaling as their business continues to grow.
-My goal is to help translate the clients’ passion for older adult care and their unique market standing through a modern digital presence.
+I have been working directly with the Founder and Owners to understand their goals and how they envision this website scaling as the business continues to grow.
+My goal is to help translate their passion for older adult care and unique market offering through a modern digital presence.

 Discover

-I facilitated 2 stakeholder interviews and market research to gain insight into:
+First, I facilitated 2 stakeholder interviews to gain insight into:

 the client’s vision for the new website; and

-how it fits into their overall business objectives.
+how the new website fits into their overall business objectives.

-I also did some market research to understand the general landscape of the industry.
+I also conducted market research to understand the general landscape of the industry.
+These activities included:

 Initial Insights